hernad/harbour/WHY_MSVC.md

 ## harbour Makefiles & hbmk2  - minwg support

 To be precise, I have **NO PLAN**  plan to exclude mingw windows targets.
-I am just focusing to the msvc because exaplained reason.
+I am just focusing to the msvc.

 ## Using Microsoft Visual C++ and software freedom